pragati0320/rnme/Test_Strategy.md

 ## Preconditions

-Maestro installed
+Maestro installed<br>
-Android Studio with an Android Emulator
+Android Studio with an Android Emulator<br>
-RNME APK installed on the emulator/device
+RNME APK installed on the emulator/device<br>
-ADB configured and accessible from the command line Internet connectivity for online scenarios
+ADB configured and accessible from the command line<br>
-Execution
+Internet connectivity for online scenarios<br>
+Execution<br>

 ##Run an individual test: